Skip to main content

 description: 'Summon a magical spell by specifying its type and intended effect.
 Useful in fantasy games or creative writing scenarios.',

-• Precision Principle: The description should clearly and concisely explain what the function does and when it should be used.
-Think of it as the elevator pitch for your function.
+• Precision Principle: clearly and concisely explain what the function does and when it should be used.

 3. parameters: The Input Blueprint

-This is where the rubber meets the road.
+This is where it gets concrete.
 The parameters object defines the arguments your function expects.
-Its precision directly dictates the model's ability to extract necessary information from the user's prompt.
+Its precision directly dictates the model’s ability to extract information from the user’s prompt.

 parameters: {